makeruniverse/docs/docs/studios/team-studio.md

-The teams studio allows up to three teams to work collaboratively.
+The teams studio allows students to work as agile teams.